UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Bartik.md

 So, how did we get along?
 We all got along famously.

 Now, back to the engineers\!
-Bob Shaw was a fabulous engineer and he did the function tables; Chuan Chu did the square rooter/divider; Kite Sharpless, I think, did the master programmer; Johnny Davis did the accumulator; Harry Huskey did the input-output—getting the punch-card equipment interfaced; and Arthur Burks did logical design on the
+Bob Shaw was a fabulous engineer and he did the function tables; Chuan Chu did the square rooterdivider; Kite Sharpless, I think, did the master programmer; Johnny Davis did the accumulator; Harry Huskey did the input-output—getting the punch-card equipment interfaced; and Arthur Burks did logical design on the